 11.2.
 Legal services.
 We are a law firm authorised and regulated by the Law Society of Northern Ireland (www.lawsoc-ni.org).

 11.3.
-Supervision.
+Supervision (other matters).
 The Law Society of Northern Ireland is a designated professional body for the purposes of the Financial Services and Markets Act 2000, and has responsibility for regulation of and complaints handling regarding the provision of legal services.
 (In relation to supervision for our processing of personal data, see clause 10. above.)

 11.4.
 Investment services.
 We may sometimes undertake investment-related activities on your behalf in the United Kingdom and elsewhere which are regulated under the U.K. Financial Services and Markets Act 2000.
 When we do so, we are not authorised by the Financial Conduct Authority under this act.
 Instead, we are authorised and regulated by the Law Society of Northern Ireland as an “exempt professional firm” accordingly, we can provide a limited range of investment services if any of the following is true: